Respirix app icon Respirix

 • Russo, M. A., Santarelli, D. M., & O'Rourke, D. (2017).
 The physiological effects of slow breathing in the healthy human.
 Breathe, 13(4), 298–309.

-Baroreflex & Chemoreceptor Modulation
+Baroreflex Modulation

-• Bernardi, L., et al. (2001).
-Slow breathing increases arterial baroreflex sensitivity.
+• Bernardi, L., et al. (2002).
+Slow breathing increases arterial baroreflex sensitivity in patients with chronic heart failure.
 Circulation, 105(2), 143–145.

 Clinical Applications